Leave No Trace

-- Where fires are permitted: Use established fire rings, barbecues or create a mound fire.
+- Where fires are permitted: Use established fire rings or barbecues, or create a mound fire.

 - Keep fires small.
 Only use sticks from the ground that can be broken by hand.
 Do not use growing vegetation for use as firewood.

-- Burn all fires to ash, put out fires completely, and then scatter cool ashes.
+- Burn all fires to ash, put out fires completely, and then scatter the cool ashes.